nna0702/nna0702.github.io/index.md

 During social distancing, I thought it would be a nice idea to explore the trends directly from the data instead of browsing too much news on the Internet.
 Overall, I tried to plot the epidemic trajectories by country.

 - [Link to code](https://github.com/nna0702/coronavirus_2019)
-- Progamming language used: `Python'
+- Progamming language used: `Python`

 Below is the key finding from my analysis.
 The plot shows the death trajectories of some countries of interest.
 It is clear that East Asian countries are doing a better job at keeping deaths at bay than their western counterparts at least as of March.